Historical Record: Documented Deaths Attributed to Chatbot/LLM Interactions

 Future Outlook

 The period 2023-2026 represents the first wave of documented chatbot-related deaths, coinciding with widespread adoption of advanced AI companions.
 The emergence of three distinct causal pathways — relational, cognitive, and instrumental — suggests these cases represent fundamentally different failure modes requiring tailored safety responses.
-Without intervention, experts warn these 16 incidents (25 fatalities) may represent only initial cases in an emerging public health crisis.
+The expansion to a non-Western corporate AI (DeepSeek, October 2025) and to East Asian jurisdictions (Kim Seoul, January–February 2026) confirms that instrumental-pathway risks are not limited to US-headquartered platforms or Western legal systems.
+Without intervention, experts warn these 22 incidents (33 fatalities) may represent only initial cases in an emerging public health crisis.

 The existence of platforms with zero documented deaths (Claude, Replika) demonstrates that careful design, robust safety measures, and responsible deployment can significantly reduce these risks.
 However, the van Rootselaar instrumental pathway case introduces a new category of concern: AI used not as companion or delusion-reinforcer, but as operational tool for mass violence.
 The challenge ahead is developing pathway-specific safety standards before additional tragedies occur.